June 11, 2026

 • Must apply in person in a physical branch

-The Valley Visa® Secured Business Credit Card is designed for businesses that want to establish or rebuild credit with the backing of a regional bank.
+The Valley Visa® Secured Business Credit Card is designed for business owners who want to establish or rebuild credit with the backing of a regional bank.
 The card asks for a refundable security deposit equal to 110% of the credit limit.

-This helps businesses that may not yet qualify for unsecured cards.
-The card also supports growth by reporting to major credit bureaus, giving you a chance to strengthen your financial profile over time.
+This helps if you don't yet qualify for an unsecured card.
+The Valley Visa also reports to major credit bureaus, giving you a chance to strengthen your financial profile over time.

 Key features: